Mardi Gras Scenes from Home

 Chicago suburbs aunts and uncles.

-I guess what they say is true- you can take the boy or the girl out of Louisiana but you can’t take Louisiana out of the boy or the girl.
+What they say is true- you can take the boy or the girl out of Louisiana but you can’t take Louisiana out of the boy or the girl.

-The proof is in the bread pudding!
+Seems the proof is in the bread pudding!

 vanilla bread pudding with vanilla sauce